 Rosabel’s Rooms – In Partnership with IHF

-Rosabel’s Rooms in collaboration with The Irish Hospice Foundation, was launched on the 5th January 2018, on what would have been Rosabel’s 2nd birthday.
+Rosabel’s Rooms was launched on the 5 January 2018, on what would have been Rosabel’s 2nd birthday.

-Through the Design & Dignity Programme at the Irish Hospice Foundation, this project will facilitate the development of family-friendly bereavement suites in hospital emergency departments around Ireland, which will provide comfort and dignity for families following the loss of a loved one.
+Through the *Design & Dignity Programme at the Irish Hospice Foundation, Rosabel’s Rooms is facilitating the development of family-friendly bereavement suites in hospital emergency departments around Ireland.
+These will provide comfort and dignity for bereaved parents and families following the death of a child

 Through Rosabel’s Room-to-Heal Fund, the project is facilitating direct financial support to families, when a child dies in Ireland.
 It is helping to accommodate parents/families to take time off work, paying for funeral costs and more.
 This part of the project is open almost 12 months now and receives referrals on a regular basis.
 More details can be found here.

 Rosabel’s Rooms will be launching the Rosabel’s Room to Talk Fund which will ensure therapeutic supports are made available to anyone impacted by child loss in Ireland.
 The programme is available for specific therapists throughout Ireland which is to ensure bereaved families receive support in their home county even if their child had to travel for treatment.